friends-collaborating/practical-project-handbook/README.md

     * Any thirdparty system your software interacts with has rules and limits.
       * request/second
       * dollars/month
-* Stakeholders define the vision and capabilities of a project

 ### Functional requirements
  * Those requirements that cause the product to do something.